Creating and Running a VitePress Project with ServBay

 22

-23Save and apply the changes.
+25Save and apply your changes.

-Access the Clean URL Mode Site
+Browse Your Clean URL Site

-Now, visit your configured domain (e.g.,
+Visit your configured domain (e.g.,

 https://vitepress-cleanurl.servbay.demo

-instead ofabout.html
+instead of/about.html

 .